-This paper presents an analysis of the United Kingdom (UK) Government's most recent tourism policy document, which was published in March 2011 (DCMS 2011).
+This paper presents an analysis of the UK Government's most recent tourism policy document, which was published in March 2011 (DCMS, 2011).
 In particular, the paper focuses on the changes proposed for the governance structures of the tourism industry.
-It examines these changes in the political and economic context in which the policy
+It examines these changes in the political and economic context in which the policy was created and begins to evaluate the success of these changes two years after the policy was presented.

 The DCMS (2011) tourism policy was prepared and published by the UK's coalition government in the wake of the global economic crisis.
-A coalition government was formed in the United Kingdom in 2010, which began to implement a series of structural reforms of the public sector, alongside an austerity programme, that has the aim of reducing public spending by approximately 13% on 2010 levels (Taylor-Gooby 2012).
+A coalition government was formed in the UK in 2010, which began to implement a series of structural reforms of the public sector, alongside an austerity programme, that has the aim of reducing public spending by approximately 13 per cent on 2010 levels (Taylor-Gooby, 2012).
 This austerity programme has significant implications for all areas of public policy and in this paper the implications for tourism policy are discussed.